 My Story

-Friends and acquaintances tell me I’m a calming person to talk to, even when I’m speaking passionately about helping people recover from Trauma, Attention Deficit Disorder, Obsessive Compulsive Disorder, and Depression.
+Friends and acquaintances tell me I’m a calming person to talk to, even when I’m speaking passionately about helping people recover from Trauma, Attention Deficit/Hyperactivity Disorder, Obsessive Compulsive Disorder, and Depression.
 But I wasn’t always this way.

 I was terrorized every day of my young life, so I grew up thinking it was normal to be afraid all the time.
 As well, I was raised with what is officially called “Childhood Emotional Neglect”.
 That means when I wasn’t being terrorized I was ignored.

 The only alternative, that their caretakers are at fault, is too much for them to handle because their very life depends on that care.
 So I grew up with the feeling there was something deeply wrong with me.
-In my teens I started to self-destruct with drugs and alcohol, and when I was 27 had a psychological crisis.
+In my teens I started to self-destruct with drugs and alcohol, and when I was 27, I had a psychological crisis.

 In Defense of My Father

 When my father was born he had two brothers and a sister more than twenty years old.
 He was a mistake, an unplanned pregnancy.
 And one of his brothers had a congenital disease so his mother gave that child all her attention.
 By the time my father came along his parents were exhausted, tired of life.
 So he didn’t set out to be a bad father.
 His childhood was also absent of love and affection, filled with neglect.
-It was all he knew.

 He married my mother at a young age because she was pregnant with me.
 And although he didn’t love her he was always a good provider.
 As well, I’m sure he was never unfaithful to her until when my younger sister died at the age of 29 he moved to southern Oregon with a good woman who made him happy.

-During one talk we had when he was in his early seventies, I think he was trying to apologize, because he told me that until he was 42 years old he thought other people were two dimensional figures.
+During one talk we had before he died, I think he was trying to apologize, because he told me that until he was 42 years old he thought other people were two dimensional figures.
 He was the sales manager at a major television station, and one of his salesmen had a heart attack.
 So my father went to visit him in the hospital.
-He said that hospital visit was the first time in his life that he realized other people had feelings and lives of their own.

 But I Did Recover